National Lottery (United Kingdom): November 2018 changes

 All prize levels have a fixed prize amount.
 Due to this payout structure on occasion there will be a larger allocated prize fund than required to pay out all winners.
 This additional prize money is then placed into a reserve fund which is used when additional winners have winning matches.
-Once this surplus amount reaches a specified value a special event "must be won" draw is offered usually with a jackpot of £15-£20million.(rolling down if no match 6 winner).
-On Saturday 24 August 2019, Camelot also run a "double prize" event.
+Once this surplus amount reaches a specified value a special event "must be won" draw is offered with a jackpot of £15 million. (rolling down if no match 6 winner).
+On Saturday 24 August 2019, Camelot also ran a "double prize" event.
 All cash prizes were doubled although this has not been repeated since.

 Lotto Hotpicks

 Lotto Hotpicks uses the main Lotto draw for its numbers but is a different game.
 The player chooses both the numbers and the number of draw balls they want to try to match, up to a maximum of five.
 However, if the player does not match all the numbers chosen, they are not a winner.
 The National Lottery describes Hotpicks as "five games in one", because the player has a choice of five ways of playing the game, each offering different odds and payouts.